HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 * First create a file in `res/values-night` and call it `theme.xml`
 * Secondly, create a theme with the same name as your primary theme name (the one you set in the manifest).
 You can simply copy and paste it.
 * Third, change the basic colors for the Dark Mode.
 To start, use the same ones you have in the light theme but with lower saturation.
-* And finally copy and paste this code to add a button to toggle the Dark Mode in your app.
+* And finally, copy and paste this code to add a button to toggle the Dark Mode in your app.

 ```kotlin
   private fun addDarkModeButton() {